top of page

 Therapeutic/Corrective Exercises

-Therapeutic/corrective exercises is the bridge that returns you to stability/normal function and self sufficiency.
+Therapeutic/corrective exercise is the bridge that returns you to stability/normal function and self sufficiency.
 When an injury occurs, tissues are not only damaged and weakened, but communication from the nervous system to those areas is also disrupted.
 At the appropriate time, we provide individualized movements and exercises for each patient/athlete designed to restore that connection and enhance the healing process.
 These exercises help to decrease pain, restore muscular integration, improve proprioception and balance, core strength, and flexibility.
-This also allows our patients to have an active role in their recovery and performance process while getting at the root of the problem.
+This also allows our patients to have an active role in their recovery and performance process while getting to the root of the problem.

 sb7.png